Online: ISSN: 1837-1469

 - risk management is integrated into organisational activity

-- corporate governance processes, including systems of internal control, are assessed and enhanced.
+- corporate governance processes, including systems of internal control, are assessed and

 Everyone in Treasury is responsible for managing risk.
 A robust risk management framework is integrated into all Treasury business activities and systems; and our leadership team is accountable for risks that may affect our ability to achieve our strategic objectives.
 Risks are managed through our corporate governance framework providing the foundation for effective decision-making, sound management and clear accountability.